irinaang98/s_sprechstile/README.md

 **Installations**

-[Speechalyser](https://github.com/felixbur/Speechalyzer) or another program for speech data files labeling [Labeltool](https://github.com/felixbur/Labeltool) (you need to install it as well if you want to use Speechalyser for labeling the data)
+[Speechalyser](https://github.com/felixbur/Speechalyzer) or another program for speech data files labeling;
+[Labeltool](https://github.com/felixbur/Labeltool) (you need to install it as well if you want to use Speechalyser for labeling the data);
 [Jupyter Notebook](https://jupyter.org/install)